St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 Apostle of the Point

 Priest.
 Born to Richard and Brigid O’Donnell Dolan of Cashel, County Tipperary, Ireland.
 His father’s success as a merchant provided the family with a comfortable life and allowed the young James to pursue his education to the college level.
-The death of his father in 1825, followed by his mother several years later devastated the family and likely influenced his decision in 1834 to immigrate with a group bound for Texas, at that time still a province of Mexico.
+The death of his father in 1825, followed by his mother several years later devastated the family and likely influenced his decision in 1834 to immigrate with a group of Irish settlers bound for Texas, at that time still a province of Mexico.
 The experience was a harrowing one for Dolan that would alter the course of his life.
 Over half of the party died enroute from disease and hardship, including several relations.
 Difficult conditions once they reached Texas persuaded the remaining members of the party to abandon the settlement they had hoped to found.
 Dolan made his way to Philadelphia, where a cousin helped restore him to health.
 Soon after he made the decision to enter St. Mary’s Seminary in Baltimore.
 Upon ordination in 1840, he was assigned to St. Patrick’s Church in the Fells Point neighborhood of Baltimore, where he remained for the rest of his life.
 Pastoral activities took him into the neighborhoods surrounding the church to visit families, many of whom were recent immigrants employed by the maritime industries supported by the nearby Port of Baltimore.
 He enlarged the church, paid off its debt, and opened a school for boys and a home for orphans.
 He also became an active member and chaplain of the Hibernian Society of Baltimore, an organization dedicated to serving the needs of Irish immigrants.
 In the early 1840s, the Irish community in Maryland was small with members represented in nearly all sectors of society.
 This would change dramatically with the arrival of the first famine ships in the spring of 1847.
 The Irish who arrived were refugees from the Great Famine, an event that would claim the lives of over one million people and force another two million to emigrate.
 The majority of those who arrived in Baltimore were destitute, ill, and malnourished.
 Pastor of the Catholic church closest to the Port of Baltimore, Rev. Dolan was among the first to visit these ships and recognize the gravity of the situation.
 The Hibernian Society of Baltimore took the lead in providing emergency shelter, medical care, and food.
 Rev. Dolan was singled out for his heroic efforts in meeting the spiritual and material needs of the refugees.
-He would dedicated the rest of his life to assisting Irish immigrants by raising funds, finding employment, and founding schools, orphanages, and benevolent societies.
+He dedicated the rest of his life to assisting Irish immigrants by raising funds, finding employment, and founding schools, orphanages, and benevolent societies.
 In time he became known as the Apostle of the Point.

 Mother M. Theresa Maxis Duchemin, I.H.M.